NodyHub/blog/content/posts/container-breakouts-part2.md

 The exploitation cannot be that easily weaponized, because we need a **kernel module** that **fits** to the **kernel version**.
 To do so, we need to **compile** our own **kernel module** for the host system kerne.
 I thought initially that’s an easy one, just _copy&paste_ the code, compile and finished.
 Sounds easy?
 Actually it is not that easy if you have an ubuntu container on an Archlinux host – sigh.

 To perform the steps I had to cheat a bit.
 Previously, we have performed all steps from inside the container.
 This time, I will **pre-compile** the **kernel module outside** of the **container**.
 Why is that necessary in my case?
-Because I had issues to compile the kernel module for the archlinux kernel inside an ubuntu container with the ubuntu tool chain.
+Because I had issues to compile the kernel module for the Archlinux kernel inside an ubuntu container with the ubuntu tool chain.
 I am not a kernel developer, so I dropped to dive into the issues and let someone with more expertise to deep-dive on that topic.

 To **prepare** the **kernel module**, you **need** the **kernel headers** for the host that runs the container.
-You can find them while googleing through the internet and search for the kernel version headers (kernel version can be identfied by `uname -r`).
+You can find them while googleing through the internet and search for the kernel version headers (kernel version can be identified by `uname -r`).
 Afterwards, you need the _gcc_ compiler and _make_ and that’s it.

 The following steps has been performed on a separate host (an ubuntu system).